 Maybe you’ve just started fingerpicking and want to improve your skills.
 Or perhaps you’ve just heard a beautiful finger-picked song or two and just want to learn to play something similar.
-It can be tough to know just where to start, but we’ve gathered together several great finger-picking patterns to learn.
+It can be tough to know where to start, but we’ve gathered several great finger-picking patterns to learn.
 We’ve included patterns for every level, so whether you’re a beginner or an accomplished player, we hope something here will challenge you!

 Fingerpicking Patterns You Should Know